-An induction meeting will be arranged by the Manager on the appointment of any new Director, covering details about the Company, the Manager, legal responsibilities and venture capital trust industry matters.
-Directors are provided, on a regular basis, with key information regarding the Company's policies, regulatory and statutory requirements and internal controls.
+An induction meeting will be arranged by the Manager on the appointment of any new Director, covering details about the Company, the Manager, legal responsibilities and VCT matters.
+Directors are provided, on a regular basis, with key information on the Company's policies, regulatory and statutory requirements and internal controls.
 Changes affecting Directors' responsibilities are advised to the Board as they arise.

-Atul Devani is Chairman of the Company and Chair of the Nomination Committee.
-Atul was independent of the Manager at the time of his appointment as a Director on 5 April 2014 and as Chairman on 13 April 2016 and continues to be so by virtue of his lack of connection with the Manager and the absence of cross-directorships with his fellow Directors.
-Keith Pickering is Chair of the Audit & Risk and Management Engagement Committees, as the other Directors consider that he has the skills and experience relevant to these roles.
-David Allan is Chair of the Remuneration Committee.
+Graham Miller is Chairman of the Company and Chair of the Management Engagement and Nomination Committees, as the other Directors consider that he has the skills and experience relevant to these roles.
+Graham was independent of the Manager at the time of his appointment as a Director on 2 July 2019 and as Chairman on 28 April 2020 and continues to be so by virtue of his lack of connection with the Manager and the absence of cross-directorships with his fellow Directors.
+Gordon Humphries is Chair of the Audit and Risk Committees and Charles Young is Chair of the Remuneration Committee.